goat-io/goatpress/wp-app/wp-content/plugins/wpforms-lite/readme.txt

 You can easily customize your contact forms with our section dividers, HTML blocks, and custom CSS.

-If you're using Elementor or Divi page builders our native integrations let you easily customize the style of your forms.
+If you're using Elementor or Divi page builders our native integrations let you quickly customize the style of your forms.
+Embedding forms in Elementor and Divi has never been easier.

 We also knew that our developer friends may want to extend simple contact forms further.
 That's why WPForms come with tons of hooks and filters to create custom functionality.